Vikplusplus/nx2-puzzle-code/README.md

 # Variations of the n×2-Puzzle and Appropriate Algorithms
-Bachelor's Thesis by Viktor Rieß.
+Bachelor's Thesis by Viktor Rieß at
 Goethe University Frankfurt, Department of Computer Science and Mathematics.

 An implementation of algorithms for solving 2-column sliding puzzles (n×2 puzzles) written in C++.